Depraved-heart murder: 2015 death of Freddie Gray

-Caesar Goodson, Jr., a Baltimore police officer, was charged on May 21, 2015, with second-degree depraved heart murder for his alleged involvement in the death of 25-year-old Freddie Gray while in police custody.
+Caesar Goodson, Jr., a Baltimore police officer, was charged on May 21, 2015, with second-degree depraved heart murder for his involvement in the death of 25-year-old Freddie Gray while in police custody.
 Gray died several days after he was arrested and driven in a police van to jail.
 The van was shown on video during the trial to have been driven normally, but was alleged to have been driven aggressively with no regard for the safety of the prisoner, who was not adequately secured for safety.
 Further, the prisoner was shackled, preventing him from protecting himself.
 The prosecution alleged that the injuries were inflicted during the ride and that pleas for medical attention were ignored.
 Officer Goodson was charged with second-degree depraved-heart murder before the internal investigation was completed.
 He was found not guilty on June 23, 2016.
 Of the six officers charged, three were acquitted, and charges were dropped against the remaining three.

 Murder of George Floyd

 The murder of George Floyd, an African-American man, occurred in Minneapolis, Minnesota on May 25, 2020.
 Derek Chauvin, a white Minneapolis police officer, kept his knee on Floyd's neck for 8 minutes and 46 seconds, 2 minutes and 53 seconds of which occurred after Floyd became unresponsive, according to the criminal complaint filed against Chauvin.
 Floyd was handcuffed and lying prone on the road throughout that time.
 Officers Thomas K. Lane, Tou Thao, and J. Alexander Kueng participated in Floyd's arrest, with Kueng holding Floyd’s back, Lane holding his legs, and Thao looking on as he stood nearby.
 Chauvin was charged with third-degree depraved-heart murder under Minnesota law on May 29, 2020.
-On April 20, 2021 Chauvin was convicted of unintentional second-degree murder, third-degree murder, and second-degree manslaughter, while the other officers pled guilty for various charges related to the murder.
+On April 20, 2021, Chauvin was convicted of unintentional second-degree murder, third-degree murder, and second-degree manslaughter, while the other officers pled guilty for various charges related to the murder.